-Therefore, immediately prior to breaking, a frequency upshift of the spectral energy occurs in the laboratory two-dimensional situation.
-This feature has also been previously observed in the field for breaking directional waves (Liu & Babanin 2004).
-As with the field observation of skewness/asymmetry oscillations mentioned above, this is indirect, but encouraging corroboration that the present two-dimensional study may have relevance for real three-dimensional waves.
+Therefore, immediately prior to breaking, a frequency upshift of the spectral energy occurs in the laboratory two-dimensional situation (see also figures 10 and 11).
+Combined with the sudden growth of the wave height at the imminent breaking, this feature has been previously used to detect the breaking events in directional wave fields (Liu & Babanin 2004).
+Again, this is indirect, but encouraging corroboration that the present two-dimensional study may have relevance for real three-dimensional waves.

-In addition, independent observations report a frequency downshift due to breaking (e.g. Tulin & Waseda 1999; Meza et al. 2000).
-Wave series immediately before and after the breaking are compared in figure 14.
-In this figure, the solid line shows the waves of IMF = 1.8Hz, IMS = 0.30, U/c = 0 at the second probe (10.53m from the wavemaker), as in figure 12, and dashed line - at the third probe (11.59m from the paddle).
-Breaking of the three incipient breakers seen at probe 2 happened (started and finished) between the two probes.
+In addition, independent observations report a frequency downshift due to breaking (e.g. Tulin & Waseda 1999; Meza, Zhang & Seymour 2000).
+Wave series immediately before and after the breaking are compared in figure 9.
+In figure 9, the solid line shows the waves of $IMF = 1.8 \, \text{Hz}$, IMS = 0.30, U/c = 0 at the second probe (10.53 m from the wavemaker), as in figure 7, and dashed line - at the third probe (11.59 m from the paddle).
+Breaking of the three incipient breakers seen at the second probe happened (started and finished) between the two probes.
 The wave which is seen following the incipient breaker at the second probe also broke between the two probes.
-This consistent double-breaking, with a small time delay, is again in agreement with field observations (e.g. Donelan et al. 1972).
-These breaking processes happened in a period of 1.2s, the time required by the 1.8Hz waves
+This consistent double breaking, with a small-time delay, is again in agreement with field observations (e.g. Donelan, Longuet-Higgins & Turner 1972, who observed up to several consequent waves breaking at the top of wave group).
+These breaking processes happened in a period of 1.2 s, the time required by the 1.8 Hz waves to travel the distance between the probes.
+Therefore, the record made at the third probe is time shifted by 1.2 s in an attempt to superimpose what should have been the same waves, if the breaking did not take place.